 The Virginia Western Student Handbook is published annually to provide students with information about the policies, including the student grievance procedure, and other regulations of the College.
 The printed version includes a custom Virginia Western academic planner and calendar.
 A copy of the handbook is available online at the following link:

 Students who register and pay for three or more credits are eligible to receive a VWCC Student ID Card.
 The first card is issued free of charge and will identify the individual by name and will bear a photo and a semester validation sticker.
 For additional information, please use the following link:

 Virginia Western's Information and Educational Technology Services' Help Desk is the student's liaison to all Enterprise services support (Student Information System, Web Application, Gmail, etc.).
 Students should contact the Help Desk for all MyVWCC and Gmail password resets, login problems, etc. For additional information, telephone 540-857-7354 or use the following link:

-The Testing Center, located on the ground floor of Brown Library, serves as the testing center for Virginia Western Community College.
+The Testing Center for Virginia Western is located on the ground floor of Brown Library.
 The center has a glassed-in testing area for secure paper testing and a computer lab for administering online tests.
 During hours of operation, students may take placement tests, appropriate make-up tests, and exams for distance education courses (in accordance with class policies).
 As a service to the community, the center also administers proctored tests and special tests.
 When students come for testing they will need to present a photo ID and Virginia Western student ID number.
 For additional information, please use the following link: